developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	</InjectEBLibraries>

 ### WebViewLayout
-**Applies only to devices running Android KitKat and higher**.
+**Applies only to Android KitKat and higher**.
 Allows one or more of the WebView layout parameters to be specified (in pixels) when an Enterprise Browser app is launched. *Note**: This tag is not included in the default `Config.xml` file.
 If one or more of these layout parameters are required on startup, tags must be added as shown in the example below.

 **Supported parameters**: